-Sakon Uda Date of birth: May 22, 1955 (Age: 63) Attendance rate (FY ended December er 31, 20
+Nominee No. 3 Sakon Uda Date of birth: May 22, 1955 (Age: 64) Attendance rate (FY ended Decembe er 31, 20

-Board of Directors 100% (14/14) Chairman of the Board of
+Board of Directors 100% (14/14) Outside Independent Director

-Nomination Committee 100% (13/13)
+Nomination Committee 100% (16/16)

-Compensation Committee 100% (6/6)
+Compensation Committee 100% (1/1)

-Outside Directors' Meeting 100% (14/14) •
+Outside Directors' Meeting 92% (11/12) -

-The effectiveness of the Board of Directors is called into question in corporate governance.
-The Board of Directors will not function if it has Outside Directors simply making up the numbers or Outside Directors unable to voice objections to top executives.
-Since EBARA CORPORATION made the transition to a company with three committees, the seven (7) independent Outside Directors have given their utmost attention to ensuring the effectiveness of the Board of Directors.
-I will continue to do my best to meet the expectations of shareholders by utilizing the diverse viewpoints of the Directors to back up the execution of strategy by President Asami, who will be appointed in this fiscal year, and ensure the effectiveness.

-■ Brief personal history, and assignments and responsibilities in the Company

-April 1981 Joined Nippon Kokan K.K. (currently JFE Holdings, Inc.) (Retired in July 1989)

-August 1989 Joined McKinsey & Company (Retired in February 2006)

-February 2006 Executive Officer, Japan Post Holdings Co., Ltd.

-October 2007 Senior Managing Executive Officer, Japan Post Holdings Co., Ltd. (Retired in June 2008)

-First Executive Officer, Japan Post Service Co., Ltd. (currently Japan Post Co., Ltd.) (Retired in June

-May 2010 Professor, Kenichi Ohmae Graduate School of Business (to present)

-July 2010 Executive Officer, Chief Operating Officer, The Tokyo Star Bank, Limited (Retired in June 2011)

-June 2011 Director of the Company (to present)

-September 2012 Counselor, Nuclear Damage Liability Facilitation Fund (currently Nuclear Damage Compensation and

-Decommissioning Facilitation Corporation) (Retired in May 2017)

-April 2014 Dean, Faculty of Business Administration, Professor, Business Breakthrough University (to present)

-June 2014 Director, Business Breakthrough, Inc. (to present)

-June 2015 Director, Public Utility Fund Japan-North America Medical Exchange Foundation

-Chairperson of the Nomination Committee of the Company (to present)

-July 2015 Chief Outside Director of the Company (to present)

-April 2016 Vice President, Business Breakthrough University (to present) September 2016 Advisor, Tokyo Metropolitan Government (Retired in March 2018)

-Special advisor, the Tokyo Metropolitan Government Political Reform Headquarters (Retired in March

-June 2017 Member of the Compensation Committee of the Company (to present)

-July 2017 Executive Director, Public Utility Fund Japan-North America Medical Exchange Foundation (to present)
+As Chairman of the Board of Directors who is an Outside Director, I aim to make the Board of Directors a place enabling effective discussion.
+Last year, the Board including seven Outside Directors proceeded to conduct active discussion of E-Vision 2030 and E-Plan 2022 beginning this fiscal year from a medium- to long-term perspective.
+Amid demand for ESG management, EBARA is also expected to contribute to ESG management in the industries and client companies it faces.
+I will do my best to support execution and meet the expectations of shareholders through active discussion in this time when there is no answer to what the company should take the initiative in executing.

+Brief personal histor y, and assignments and responsibilities in the Company April 1981 Joined Nippon Kokan K.K. (currently JFE Holdings, Inc.) (Retired in July 1989) August 1989 Joined McKinsey & Company (Retired in February 2006) February 2006 Executive Officer, Japan Post Holdings Co., Ltd. October 2007 Senior Managing Executive Officer, Japan Post Holdings Co., Ltd. (Retired in June 2008) First Executive Officer, Japan Post Service Co., Ltd. (currently Japan Post Co., Ltd.) (Retired in June 2010) May 2010 Professor, Kenichi Ohmae Graduate School of Business (to present) July 2010 Executive Officer, Chief Operating Officer, The Tokyo Star Bank, Limited (Retired in June 2011) June 2011 Director of the Company (to present) September 2012 Counselor, Nuclear Damage Liability Facilitation Fund (currently Nuclear Damage Compensation and Decommissioning Facilitation Corporation) (Retired in May 2017) April 2014 Dean, Faculty of Business Administration, Professor, Business Breakthrough University (to present) June 2014 Director, Business Breakthrough, Inc. (to present) June 2015 Director, Public Utility Fund Japan-North America Medical Exchange Foundation Chairperson of the Nomination Committee of the Company July 2015 Chief Outside Director of the Company April 2016 Vice President, Business Breakthrough University (to present) September 2016 Advisor, Tokyo Metropolitan Government (Retired in March 2018) Special advisor, the Tokyo Metropolitan Government Political Reform Headquarters (Retired in March 2018) June 2017 Member of the Compensation Committee of the Company July 2017 Executive Director, Public Utility Fund Japan-North America Medical Exchange Foundation (to present) March 2019 Chairman of the Board of Directors of the Company (to present) Member of the Nomination Committee of the Company (to present)